Hyannis, MA

 Allen was awarded the Bronze Star for heroism May 20, 1951.
 He was an only child and he never married.

-where he performed with the Lighthouse Theater for the Blind, according to his obituary.
-He appeared
+he performed with the Lighthouse Theater for the Blind, according to his obituary.
+He appeared in several

-to honor him because of the famous photo," Stanton said, "and because he was from Frackville.
-We only have
+honor him because of the famous photo," Stanton said, "and because he was from Frackville.
+We only have 4,000

-4,000 people.
+people.
 I'm really excited about it."
-Asked if she ever dated Allen, Stanton said, "Oh no, he
+Asked if she ever dated Allen, Stanton said, "Oh no, he was older.

-it portrays, and Don (Duquette) was a local guy who took the picture," Jones said Tuesday.
-"Basically it
+portrays, and Don (Duquette) was a local guy who took the picture," Jones said Tuesday.
+"Basically it was

 it.
 But it does make it more special now that we know what happened to him."